What Does Trauma Insurance Cover? Meaning and Definition

-Trauma insurance pays a lump sum amount for severe injuries or critical illnesses like cancer, heart conditions, head injuries, and more.
-Learn how it works.
+Trauma insurance cover provides a lump payment for severe injuries or critical illnesses like early stage cancers, heart conditions, head injuries, and more.
+Learn how critical illness insurance works.

 1. What is trauma insurance?